On average, homeowners can expect to pay $190 hourly or between 15 and 35 cents per square foot for lawn dethatching.

 FAQ

-If your lawn is developing dry spots, thinning, and looking less green, it may be time to dethatch your lawn.
+If your lawn is developing dry spots, thinning, and looking less green, don’t hesitate to dethatch your lawn.
 Dethatching allows your lawn to get the nutrients it needs and return to its most lush self.

-You can buy a thatch rake, dethatching machine, or tow behind dethatcher from your local home improvement store and have your lawn looking fresh with just a little bit of sweat on your part.
+You can buy a power rake, dethatching machine, or tow-behind dethatcher from your local home improvement store and have your lawn looking fresh with just a little bit of sweat on your part.

-Note: Lawn Love may get a referral fee for matching you with contractors in your area.
+Note: Lawn Love may get a referral fee for matching you with lawn maintenance contractors in your area.